OUR COFFEE COMES DIRECTLY FROM

 HOUSEHOLD SIZE: 7 PEOPLE

-Mr. Jon, together with his wife, Mrs. Nouphai, and their five children, settled in Nongloung Village in Bolaven Plateau of Laos since 1994.
+Mr. Jon, together with his wife, Mrs. Nouphai, and their five children, settled in Nongloung Village in Bolaven Plateau, Southern Laos, in 1994.

 FAMILY JON'S FARM